Why Africa needs not fear Artificial Intelligence and here’s how it can use Fintech to own the fourth industrial revolution

 Mines will within the next five to seven years replace humans with robots, virtual models and sensors, according to Anglo American Plc.

-This would not only make the industry efficient and more productive but even more important is it will reduce if not completely eradicate human casualties when mines collapse.
+This would not only make the industry efficient and more productive but even more important is it will reduce if not completely eradicate human casualties whenever mines collapse.

 The idea of no go-slows and industrial strikes is also very appealing to mining companies, to say the least.